LOVE SONG FOR SOLITUDE

 MultnomahFalls-2361.jpg

-The wilderness seemed to stretch on for miles at the Columbia River Gorge, and in the quiet of the day, the bustle of Southern California felt like a distant memory.
+The wilderness seemed to stretch on for miles at the Columbia River Gorge, and on that calm winter afternoon, the frenzy of Southern California felt like a distant memory.

 StJohns-2316.jpg

-St. John’s Bridge, spanning the Willamette River, overlooks Portland’s Cathedral Park neighborhood.
-The bridge’s design, with cutouts shaped like stained glass windows, complements the name of the small community park over which it looms.
+Spanning the Willamette River, St. John’s Bridge overlooks Portland’s Cathedral Park.
+Its design, with cutouts shaped like stained glass windows, complements the name of the small community park over which it looms.

 GrottoPDX-2472.jpg

-Seeking a solitary hike on my last afternoon in Portland, I discovered a forest close to where I was staying called The Grotto.
-The reviews online promised beautiful hiking trails and a peaceful experience for visitors.
+Seeking a solitary hike on my final afternoon in Portland, I discovered a forest trail called The Grotto nearby.
+The reviews online promised beautiful hiking and a peaceful experience.
 Upon arrival, I discovered the land was part of a Roman Catholic sanctuary founded by the Servite Friars nearly a century earlier.

 GrottoPDX-2505.jpg